-- There is uncertainty regarding how future Project operations may affect water quality within the FERC Project Boundary and downstream of Cutler Dam; increased levels of reservoir fluctuations may affect water quality, especially turbidity, total phosphorus (TP) release from the reservoir sediments, and dissolved oxygen (DO); - There is a need to determine the effects of the fall 2019 reservoir drawdown on water quality; especially TP, total suspended solids (TSS), and DO and to relate this information to potential effects of future operations; and, - Water quality information from past monitoring efforts by PacifiCorp, USU, and UDWQ is readily available.
+- There is uncertainty as to regarding how the proposed future Project operations may affect water quality within the FERC Project Boundary and downstream of Cutler Dam; increased levels of reservoir fluctuations may affect water quality, especially turbidity, total phosphorus (TP) release from the reservoir sediments, and dissolved oxygen (DO); - There is a need to determine the effects of the scheduled fall 2019 reservoir drawdown on water quality; especially TP, total suspended solids (TSS), and DO and to relate this information to potential effects of future operations; and, - Water quality information from past monitoring efforts by PacifiCorp, USU, and Utah Division of Water Quality (UDWQ) is readily available.
 In addition, there are numerous entities managing the five major TMDL designations in the Bear River basin that have been implementing monitoring requirements.
-However, because several entities have collected and stored data separately, PacifiCorp proposes to synthesize all existing data, including additional data collected during the 2019 drawdown, to provide a more complete understanding of water quality conditions in Cutler Reservoir and the surrounding aquatic environment, including the 2-mile reach of the Bear River downstream of Cutler Dam (note that if the hydraulic study demonstrates evidence for an altered reach of river [i.e., a reach length affected differently by future dam operations], the downstream reach length may be adjusted).
+However, because several entities have collected and stored data separately, PacifiCorp proposes to synthesize all existing data and eollectincluding additional data collected during the proposed-2019 drawdown to provide a more complete understanding of water quality conditions in Cutler Reservoir and the surrounding aquatic environment, including the 2-mile stretchreach of the Bear River downstream of Cutler Dam- (note that if the hydraulic study demonstrates evidence for an altered reach of river [i.e., a reach length affected differently by future dam operations], the downstream reach length may be adjusted).

-The goal of this study is to characterize water quality within the reservoir and zone of influence in the main tributaries, including the Bear River reach up to 2 miles downstream of Cutler Dam, or as adjusted given additional information from the hydraulics study.
-As stated in Section 3.2.1, Phase 1 objectives will:
+The goal of this study is to characterize water quality within the reservoir and zone of influence in the main tributaries, including the Bear River for each up to 2 -miles downstream of Cutler Dam, or as adjusted given additional information from the hydraulics study.
+As stated in Section 3.2.1-, Phase 1 objectives will: